control-toolbox/.github/profile/README.md

-# Welcome to ct: control-toolbox ecosystem!
+# Welcome to the control-toolbox ecosystem!

 ## Documentation